printezisn/printezisn.github.io/src/content/posts/my-favorite-service-worker-setup.md

 The first time I set my eyes on service workers, I thought how cool it would be to cache static content as much as I like and not rely on the server.
 Nowadays, static resources (js, css, images, etc.) are cache busted, meaning that they have a unique name based on their content.
 So it's not expected for a static resource to change.
 So why not cache it forever ?

-Also, many of my apps are games, so it would be cool if I could access the offline.
+Also, many of my apps are games, so it would be cool if I could access them offline.
 The subway means <a href="/sudoku" target="_blank">sudoku</a> to me.

 ---